cheshire137/page_colourizer/README.md

 # Page Colourizer

-This is a Chrome extension that grabs a random palette from [ColourLovers.com](http://www.colourlovers.com/) and applies it to the current tab.
+This is a Chrome extension [available in the Chrome Web Store](https://chrome.google.com/webstore/detail/page-colourizer/jgegaianabmabodmfpacefnieamfjene) that grabs a random palette from [ColourLovers.com](http://www.colourlovers.com/) and applies it to the current tab.
 Click the heart button in your browser and you'll see a palette of up to five colors, which will be applied haphazardly to the page you're viewing.

 No real purpose to this extension yet, but I have high hopes of doing something cool with it.